RoyalNordics/RoyalNordics/UPDATES.md

   - Future enhancement suggestions
 - Deployment status: Working at https://royalnordics.onrender.com

+### March 26, 2025 - Cline
+- Updated website to use UI designs from RTF files:
+  - Modified script.js to create React components based on the HTML in RTF files
+  - Updated the build script to copy all .webp images from "Royal Nordics UI" to build/images
+  - Replaced Danish text with content from UI designs
+  - Added Tailwind CSS via CDN for styling
+  - Tested changes locally to confirm all sections display correctly
+- Deployment status: Ready for deployment to https://royalnordics.onrender.com

 ### [Next Update - Name]
 - [Task completed]
 - [Additional details]